 What’s it like to navigate on our self-guided tours?

-Ride With GPS
+Ride With GPS app navigation

 Tour roadbook, with step-by-step instructions, maps and more

-Customers also love our detailed in-and-out maps.
+Customers also love our detailed city in-and-out maps.
 Our tours normally include hotels in historic city centers (some of which exist from before Medieval times), and in narrow alleys or roads the GPS may have a lag in connecting or updating, making an easy-to-read map extremely useful!
-Lastly, you will be given a small-scale map with a shot of your daily rides, another very useful tool to both navigate and give you a sense of where you should be heading every day.
+Lastly, you will be given a small-scale map with a view of your daily rides, another very useful tool to both navigate and give you a sense of where you should be heading every day.

 We work hard to provide our customers with the best navigation options possible, and to continue improving them year after year.
-We hope these tools will not only help you arrive from point a to point b, but that you will have a blast while navigating on your self-guided cycling adventure.
+We hope these tools will not only help you arrive from point a to point b, but that you will have a blast while navigating on your self-guided cycling adventure!!